 Shown above from left to right are the Canon EF-S 55-250mm f/4-5.6 IS Lens, Canon EF 70-300mm f/4-5.6 IS USM Lens and Canon EF 70-200mm f/4L USM Lens.
 Use the mouse-over text links under the image to see the lenses in their extended positions.

 The two black-colored lenses extend both during focusing and with focal length increases.
 I find the non-extending lenses nicer to use but the retracting lenses are often easier to carry when not in use.

 The same three lenses are shown again above - this time with their hoods in place.
 Again, the mouseover links will show you the min and max sizes.

-Lens hoods are optional with most of canon's non-L lenses and this remains the case with the 70-300 IS.
-You should consider adding a Canon ET-65B Lens Hood to your shopping cart along with the 70-300 IS if your determine that this is the right lens for you.
+Lens hoods are optional with most of Canon's non-L lenses and this remains the case with the 70-300 IS.
+You should consider adding a Canon ET-65B Lens Hood to your shopping cart along with the 70-300 IS if you determine that this is the right lens for you.